 Tags are used as resource identifiers within CloudCasa's database.
 Labels are typically used as identifiers in your Kubernetes clusters.

 First, install a new Kubernetes cluster.
-Next, apply the same agent file of your source cluster from the Setup tab in the UI.
+Next, apply the agent yaml file of your original cluster.
+You can obtain this from the Setup tab in the UI.
 Finally, run a restore.
-This requires that any CSI driver must be installed with the same name as the source.
+If you will be restoring PVs from snapshots, this requires that any CSI driver must be installed with the same name as the source.

 Yes!
 CloudCasa supports adding a prefix and/or suffix to the restored namespace.